Particular/docs.particular.net/nservicebus/messaging/message-headers.md

 <!-- import HeaderWriterSaga_Sending -->

-### Replying to a Saga
+## Replying to a Saga

-A message Reply from a Saga will have the following headers:
+A message Reply is performed from a Saga will have the following headers:

  * The send headers are basically the same as a normal Reply with a few additions.
  * Since this reply is from a secondary Saga then OriginatingSagaId and OriginatingSagaType will match the second saga